OCA/l10n-netherlands/l10n_nl_tax_statement/README.rst

 #.
 Open your Company form and verify that Country is set to ``Netherlands``.
 #.
 Go to ``Invoicing -> Configuration -> Settings``, enable/disable ``NL Tax Invoice Basis (Factuurstelsel)`` and ``Apply``.

+Optionally, you can let Odoo make a matching journal entry when posting the VAT statement.
+To allow this, configure a journal and a ledger account for the rounding differences under heading "NL Tax Statement Posting" in the Accounting settings.
+You can also configure a tax authority partner that will be linked to the payable/receivable line of the entry.

 Usage
 =====